 d.
 Excursion to Finnish institutions: no effect on final score

 e.
-Exercises: no effect on final score.
+Exercises during lectures: no effect on final score.

 a.
 All assignments listed on the course requirements are compulsory for all students.
 In order to pass the course, receive the ECTS and the final diploma, students must successfully complete all assignments and activities;

 b.
 If students miss a class, they must write an essay for every missed lecture, exercise session or institutional visit.
 This essay consists of one full A4 page (12-size font, 1.5 space, Times New Roman, about 600 words).

 3 = good

 Tuesday 7.8.2018 Registration continues, HSS Opening Ceremony